 Does living on the road sound pretty dreamy to you?
-Well, it can be - but often people don’t realise that as a full-time traveller there are a LOT of practical things to figure out, beyond just the logistics of an amazing travel itinerary!
+Well, it can be - but often people don’t realize that as a full-time traveler there are a LOT of practical things to figure out, beyond just the logistics of an amazing travel itinerary!
 Thankfully, due to the rising trend in the digital nomadic lifestyle, there are more and more insurance solutions becoming available that make life easier.

-We always knew that long term travel and medical insurance would present us with headaches but we didn’t realise exactly HOW treacherous the path would end up being.
+We always knew that long term travel and medical insurance would present us with headaches, but we didn’t realize exactly HOW treacherous the path would end up being.
 Most resident-based health cover (medical aid) offers limited benefits while travelling and these are usually only valid for a short period - which might necessitate you to look for top-up solutions for longer or indefinite trips.
-Long term travellers need to carefully determine their needs and look for product(s) that suit their individual requirements as most resident-based health cover and standard travel insurance products might not be sufficient nor provide adequate cover for the duration of your trip.
+Long term travelers need to carefully determine their needs and look for product(s) that suit their individual requirements as most resident-based health cover and standard travel insurance products might not be sufficient nor provide adequate cover for the duration of your trip.

-What do long term travellers and nomads need?
+What do long term travelers and nomads need?

-Most importantly you need emergency medical care, such as for unexpected injuries and hospitalisation due to illness or accidents.
+Most importantly you need emergency medical care, such as for unexpected injuries and hospitalization due to illness or accidents.
 There is also a need for assistance in case of travel emergencies, stolen or lost belongings, trip interruptions or cancellations as well as personal liability cover.
 In the end, it usually comes down to a combination of health and travel insurance.

 What’s the difference between travel insurance and health insurance?

 The first thing you should understand is that travel insurance and health insurance are two different things.
-Travel insurance is important to have, but as a long-term traveller or nomad, it might not be enough coverage on its own.
+Travel insurance is important to have, but as a long-term traveler or nomad, it might not be enough coverage on its own.
 Travel insurance generally only covers medical emergencies and things like cancellations and the loss or theft of personal items.
 It usually also only covers you for a predetermined amount of time.
 It’s therefore mostly suited for people on short term trips and holidays.
 For a comprehensive explanation of the difference between these two products, read the article below: